bloominstituteoftechnology/Unit1-sprint1-overview-GP/README.md

 * Define key terms in git and explain version control
 * Navigate the terminal
 * Perform git controls in the command line
-* Use the Lambda School git workflow in the command line to submit an assignment
+* Use the BloomTech git workflow in the command line to submit an assignment
 #### Intro to CSS
 * Learn about the box model and be able to explain its properties
 * Demonstrate CSS specificity and inheritance to create and update styles